 Also available is a wide range of out-patient services, including day surgery, 24/7 emergency room, x-ray, ultrasound, CT scan and laboratory services.
-Physiotherapy, occupational and respiratory therapy services are also offered.
+Physiotherapy, occupational, respiratory therapy, and oncology services are also offered.

-Currently there are15 family doctors, 2 orthopedic surgeons, one radiologist, two psychiatrists, one general surgeon and one internist practicing in Dawson Creek.
+Currently there are 23 family doctors, 2 orthopedic surgeons, one radiologist, two psychiatrists, one general surgeon and one internist practicing in Dawson Creek.

 The Dawson Creek & District Hospital Foundation focuses on fundraising for capital equipment purchases.
 Volunteer opportunities abound in this non-profit, charitable organization.
 Through many different activities, the Foundation has been able to donate several pieces of equipment not otherwise available.

 The Women’s Hospital Auxiliary operate the hospital gift shop and focus on patient comfort and care.

 A major capital project to renovate the hospital’s acute care and inpatient wings is in the planning stages with the Province of British Columbia.

 The Peace River Health Unit is located in Dawson Creek.
 Public health services include:

 - Public Health Nursing